 You can also bring a claim if you have had the vehicle ‘fixed’ by way of the on-going software update VW are carrying out.

-Unfortunately, this Group Action is not available to those people who purchased their vehicles in Scotland or Northern Ireland.
+Unfortunately, this Group Action is not available to those people who purchased their vehicles in Northern Ireland.

 Joining the VW Emissions Action Group